-A study done by NOAA Fisheries in collaboration with NOAA’s Pacific Marine Environmental Lab and Oregon State University’s Hatfield Marine Science Center was published this week in the ICES Journal of Marine Science testing how newly hatched northern rock sole growth and development could respond to a more acidic ocean, an ocean with higher levels of carbon dioxide (CO2) and lower pH.
+A 2015 study done by NOAA Fisheries in collaboration with NOAA’s Pacific Marine Environmental Lab and Oregon State University’s Hatfield Marine Science Center published in the ICES Journal of Marine Science tested how newly hatched northern rock sole growth and development responds to a more acidic ocean.

 Bottom line: Reduced pH levels predicted for ocean acidification did not hamper growth and development of young northern rock sole.
 However, the authors caution that there are other potential impacts to northern rock sole that have yet to be examined as ocean acidification may alter the abundance of the tiny crustaceans that small rock sole feed upon.
 In addition, elevated CO2 levels have been shown to disrupt feeding and migration behaviors in other fish species.